 Welcome to the Wildflower Inn!

 The Wildflower Inn was established in 1985 when we renovated a working dairy farm, first built in the late 1700’s.
 Jim left his Engineering career, and we moved to Vermont with three kids in tow and a dream to open an inn.
-Over the years, the inn has grown from a 4-bedroom Bed and Breakfast to what it is now - a 24 guest room, four season family resort.
-In addition, our family has grown to include 8 of our own children, two daughters-in-law, one son-in-law, and four beautiful granddaughters.
-(As of this writing, we are also excited for another wedding on the horizon!)
+Over the years, the inn has grown from a 4-bedroom Bed and Breakfast to what it is now - a 25 guest room, four season family resort.
+In addition, our family has grown to include 8 of our own children, two daughters-in-law, one son-in-law, and six beautiful grandchildren.

 Mary’s parents, Richard and Joan Downing, are partners with us in this venture.
 Although they live in Massachusetts, they find time to be here often during the year.
 In the earlier years, Joan worked her magic with the flower arrangements as well as the stenciling.
 She continues to bring a group of friends up each year for our Christmas decorating weekends.
 Richard has expressed his love for landscaping by assisting in the formation of our lovely gardens, stonewalls and other pleasant surroundings.
 He always has a new plan a-budding, whether here at the inn or along Darling Hill, where you’ll enjoy an ongoing renewal of several properties!
 Be sure to visit the Chapel of the Holy Family, the culmination of his love for architecture and gardens, as well as my mother’s spiritual guidance.
 We are so grateful for their contributions - both in work, and moral support along the way!